plarsson/com.globalcache/README.md

 # Global cache for Homey

-Adds support for globalcache iTach devices
+Adds support for globalcache devices